VivekChaurasia03/Rust-Decompress/README.md

 - The tool aims to maintain the same folder structure as the zip file during extraction.
 - The logic for permissions on Linux is present but commented out until the equivalent functionality is explored for Windows.

-Feel free to explore, modify, and contribute to this Rust CLI compression tool!
+Feel free to explore, modify, and contribute to this Rust CLI decompression tool!